Catholic Church in Wallis and Futuna

 The Catholic Church in Wallis and Futuna is part of the worldwide Catholic Church, which, inspired by the life, death and teachings of Jesus Christ, and under the spiritual leadership of the Pope and Roman curia in the Vatican City (within Rome) is the largest Christian church in the world.
 The French who were the first Europeans to settle in the territory, with the arrival of missionaries in 1837, who converted the population to Catholicism.
 Today, the population of the Pacific island French territory is overwhelmingly Catholic.
 Bishop Ghislain Marie Raoul Suzanne de Rasilly, S.M., was ordained Bishop of Wallis et Futuna in 2005.

 Demographics

-The CIA World Fact Book lists Wallis and Futuna as 99% Catholic.
+The CIA World Factbook lists Wallis and Futuna as 99% Catholic.

 History

 Prior to the arrival of Europeans, the people of the islands practiced a Polytheistic Polynesian religion.
 Although the Dutch and the British were the first European explorers to see the islands in the 17th and 18th centuries, it was the French who were the first Europeans to settle in the territory, with the arrival of missionaries in 1837, who converted the population to Catholicism.

 Responsibility for Oceania was given by the Catholic Church to the Society of the Sacred Hearts of Jesus and Mary in 1825; but the territory was judged to be too large, and the western portion was formed into a vicariate Apostolic and given to the Society of Mary in 1836, with Mgr Jean Baptiste Pompallier (1807–1871) appointed vicar Apostolic of Western Oceania.
 In 1842, the vicariate Apostolic of Central Oceania was created comprising New Caledonia, Tonga, Samoa, and Fiji.
 A later subdivision, reduced the vicariate to include only Tonga, the Wallis Islands, Futuna, and Niué.

 St Peter Chanel, was made the superior of a band of Marist missionaries that set out on 24 December 1836 from France.
 They were accompanied by Bishop Jean Baptiste Pompallier who was to become the first Bishop of New Zealand.
 Pompallier based himself in New Zealand.

 Chanel went to Futuna Island, accompanied by a French laybrother Marie-Nizier Delorme, arriving in 1837.
 They were initially well received by the island's king, Niuliki.
 Once the missionaries learned the local language and began preaching directly to the people, the king grew restive.
 He believed that Christianity would take away his prerogatives as high priest and king.
 When the king's son, Meitala, sought to be baptized, the king sent a favoured warrior, his son-in-law, Musumusu, to "do whatever was necessary" to resolve the problem.
 Musumusu initially went to Meitala and the two fought.
 Musumusu, injured in the fracas, went to Chanel feigning need of medical attention.
 While Chanel tended him a group of others ransacked his house.
 Musumusu took an axe and clubbed Chanel on the head.
 Pierre died that day, April 28, 1841.